Broseph9972/Timagotchi-Pro/README.md

 [^2]:You're bad at telling how much time has passed with a progress bar and other features shown to help people with time blindness at a quick glance with many other useful features.

+I made it becuase i personally have issues telling how much time is left in class, and was really really bored. turned out to be a really really good idea. ive sold these at school to other kids with adhd and actually made profit??? i made the v2 to reduce price and DRASTICALLY improve quality

 Some upgrades over the earlier version include

 - Price reduction